ogc1231/sushi-cult-restaurant/TESTING.md

 ## User Testing

+The website was tested on mutiple devices and screen sizes including phones, computers, tablets and various monitor sizes.

 ## User Stories Testing
 ### As a user, I want to see the opening hours of the restaurant.